|Nutritional Guidelines (per serving)|

 This bread takes 2 days to make, 10 minutes the first day to make the sponge and 3 hours the second (hands-on time about 25 minutes).
 It can be served hot or at room temperature.

 - For dusting: Cornmeal

-- Turn the dough out onto a lightly floured work surface and knead until smooth.
+Turn the dough out onto a lightly floured work surface and knead until smooth.
 It will be very sticky, use a dough scraper if you have one and expect your hands to be covered with dough.
-Don't incorporate too much flour, this dough has a 75% to 80% hydration, which will help create the larger crumb.
+Don't incorporate too much flour, this dough should have a 75% to 80% hydration ratio, which will help create the larger crumb.

 Bake the Bread

-- Spray the breads lightly with water, sprinkle the ovals with the nigella seeds.
+Spray the loaves lightly with water, sprinkle the ovals with the nigella seeds.
 Slide the ovals onto the hot stone in the oven (still on the parchment).
 Bake until crisp on the bottom, about 15 minutes.
 Serve warm.